cargo-prebuilt/cargo-prebuilt/README.md

 Reports are generated when a crate is built in the index.

-They are stored under $HOME/.prebuilt/reports/CRATE/VERSION bu default.
+They are stored under $HOME/.prebuilt/reports/CRATE/VERSION by default.

 Report types (--reports):
-- license-out: Print license to stdout.
-- license-dl: Download license and put it under the prebuilt folder in the installation dir.
+- license: Download license and put it under the prebuilt folder in the installation dir.
 (Default on)
-- deps-out: Print deps tree to stdout.
-- deps-dl: Download deps tree and put it under the prebuilt folder in the installation dir.
+- deps: Download deps tree and put it under the prebuilt folder in the installation dir.
-- audit-out: Print audit to stdout.
-- audit-dl: Download audit and put it under the prebuilt folder in the installation dir.
+- audit: Download audit and put it under the prebuilt folder in the installation dir.

 ## Using a custom index